deardooley/agave-togo/README.md

 ## Agave ToGo

-Agave ToGo v2 is a full-featured web application providing a reference user interface to exercising the core functionality of the Agave Platform and demonstrate some of the advanced use cases which are possible by leveraging the core Agave Core Science APIs and mainstream open source web technologies.
+Agave ToGo v2 is a full-featured web application providing a reference user interface to exercising the core functionality of the Agave Platform and demonstrate some of the advanced use cases made possible by the Agave Platform's Science API and open source web technologies.

 This version of the web application is implemented as a client-side application using the [AngularJS framework](http://angularjs.org/).
 It is designed to run entirely within your browser with no need for a back-end server.
 The Aside from the Agave Platform itself, there are no external third-party service dependencies.
 The assets produced by this project are entirely static, thus you may host this application out of your Bitbucket, GitHub, Dropbox, Google Drive, or even a folder you published using Agave.

 Agave ToGo is fully open source under the BSD 2-Clause license.
 We encourage you to fork the project and use it as a jumping point from which you can build your own application.
 To contribute back enhancement and bug fixes, please make a pull request on the branch you have forked.

 ## Getting Started